telerik/winforms-docs/gridview/save-and-load-layout/advanced.md

 ````

 {{endregion}}

 The first property to add for serialization is the MasterGridViewTemplate, which contains RadGridView’s data and its structure.
-Please note that the MasterGridViewTemplate property is of type GridViewTemplate and that the DesignerSerializationVisibilityAttribute works exactly as the standard Microsoft .NET Framework attribute. #_[C#]_
+Please note that the MasterGridViewTemplate property is of type GridViewTemplate and that the DesignerSerializationVisibilityAttribute works exactly as the standard Microsoft .NET Framework attribute.

 {{source=..\SamplesCS\GridView\SaveLoadLayout\Advanced.cs region=SerializationMetadataRadGridView}}
 {{source=..\SamplesVB\GridView\SaveLoadLayout\Advanced.vb region=SerializationMetadataRadGridView}}